 One of the most historical and traditional culinary uses of the Grape leaf is within the Greek dish, dolmathes.
 The word dolma is Arabic and is a term used for something stuffed.
 Dolmathes is a variation of that word and stems back to when Greece, the Middle East, and the Mediterranean were under the Ottoman Empire’s rule.
 Dolmathes are stuffed with meat, rice, and herbs and are served hot or cold with the lemon-based sauce, avgolemono.
 Only in Greece are dolmathes served with avgolemono, and the combination imparts a rich, salty, and sour flavor.
 Dolmathes are typically served as an appetizer or as a side dish to the main course.

 The first cultivation of the grapevine began roughly 8,000 years ago in Persia and spread throughout the region via the Phoenicians.
 Grapevine cultivation for food and wine would eventually become a cultural significance for Ancient Greece, North Africa, Europe, and even the Americas.
 Today, Grape leaves can be found in fresh markets mainly in the Mediterranean and the Middle East, but they can also be found in Asia, the Americas, and parts of Africa.

 Recipes that include Grape Leaves.
 One is easiest, three is harder.

-People have shared Grape Leaves using the Specialty Produce app for iPhone and Android.
+Someone shared Grape Leaves using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.